Le Corbusier

 This combination of different cultural influences – as well as why to define Le Corbusier simply as “a master of rationalism” is far from thoroughly describing his personality – comes out, for example, in his post-war works and many of his paintings.

-The work of L-C mixes what we call today “modernity”, including in it also the technological revolution that characterized the first half of the 20th century, with a profound admiration for art history which is evident, for example, in the influence of Vitruvius and Leonardo da Vinci on the Modulor.
+The work of L-C mixes what we call today “modernity”, including also the technological revolution that characterized the first half of the 20th century, with a profound admiration for art history which is evident, for example, in the influence of Vitruvius and Leonardo da Vinci on the Modulor.

 Even the nickname Le Corbusier (with its variant Corbu, and L-C), tells us something about his real character.
-The byname derives from the French word corbeau (raven) and was an allusion to the physical appearance of its owner, gangly and hook-nosed, chosen by himself in the 20s as a signature name for his writings and paintings.
+The byname originated from the French word corbeau (raven) as an allusion to the physical appearance of its owner, gangly and hook-nosed, chosen by himself in the 20s as a signature name for his writings and paintings.
 A touch of irony that perhaps not many might expect from a stereotypical, always serious, Swiss architect.
-And I bet not many starchitects of today would accept to be photographed while painting completely naked or kicking time with pretty unstylish local bartenders and fishermen on a hot summer day in southern France.
+And I bet not many starchitects today would accept to be photographed while painting completely naked or kicking time with pretty unstylish local bartenders and fishermen on a hot summer day in southern France.

 Cover photo: Gisèle Freund, “Le Corbusier, Paris” (1961) © Centre Pompidou, Guy Carrad © Estate Gisèle Freund/IMEC Images; from the exhibition “Le Corbusier.
 The Measure of Man”, Centre Pompidou, Paris, April 29- August 3, 2015; courtesy of Centre Pompidou.